FAQ

 What are the advantages and disadvantages of temporary employment for temporary workers?

-But temporary employment also has certain disadvantages.
+Temporary employment offers temporary workers the opportunity to gain different experiences and access to work opportunities in various industries.
+However, it also comes with certain disadvantages.
 Lack of job security is a common concern for temporary workers.
-This is due to the temporary nature of their employment and leads to financial instability and stress.
-Access to benefits such as healthcare and pension schemes is also a common challenge for agency workers.
-All of this affects their general well-being and financial security.
+This is due to the temporary nature of their employment and often leads to financial instability and stress.

 How is the quality of temporary employment and the satisfaction of temporary workers assessed?

 The quality of temporary work and the satisfaction of temporary workers are often assessed on the basis of various criteria.
-The assessment takes into account the effectiveness of accommodation, working conditions, feedback and remuneration.
-Feedback is used to identify areas for improvement.
+Aspects such as the quality of accommodation, working conditions, feedback and remuneration are included in the assessment.

 What alternatives are there to hiring out employees when companies need temporary labour?